svthalia/concrexit/README.md

 Note that you are not restricted to the filenames above and you can create new files if you think it is necessary.
 However, make sure to keep the structure consistent.

+#### Data minimization
+Apps that contain personal data should implement a `execute_data_minimization` method to perform data minimization on the data in the app.
+This method should be called from the `execute_data_minimization` method in the `thaliawebsite` app.
+In the future we should register this method in the `apps.py` file of the app, but for now we do it in the `thaliawebsite` app.

 ### API

 #### Versions